BalloonBox-Inc/near-oracle-algorithm/documentation/README.md

         },
         "message": "Congrats!
 Your NearOracle score is VERY POOR - 401 points.
 This score qualifies you for a <br/>
         short term loan of up to 93 NEAR which is equivalent to 500 USD over a recommended pay back period of <br/>
-        6 monthly installments Your total current balance is $320 USD across all accounts held with Chase NEARoracle <br/>
+        6 monthly installments Your total current balance is $320 USD across all accounts held with Chase NearOracle <br/>
         found no credit card associated with your bank account.
 Credit scores rely heavily on credit card history. <br/>
         Improve your score by selecting a different bank account which shows credit history.", "feedback": {